free-unife/numerical-calculus-octave-scripts/README.md

 ##What this repository is about

-This repository is just a collection of Octave/Matlab scripts and functions which you can freely use.
-Fell free to contribute.
+This repository is a collection of Octave/Matlab scripts and functions which you can freely use.

 To be able to run these scripts with Matlab you may need to change some instructions.
 These scripts, infact, have only been trsted with GNU Octave, a free (as in freedom) version of Matlab.
 If you use Matlab you should switch to Octave instead and maybe even contribute to that project.

+Fell free to contribute.

 ##Covered arguments